zenecture/neuroflow/README.md

 )
 ```

-The learning rate is a partial function from iteration and old learning rate to new learning rate for gradient descent.
+The learning rate is a partial function from current iteration and learning rate to new learning rate for gradient descent.
+The `lossFunction` computes loss and gradient,
+which will be backpropped into the raw output layer of a net.
 The `batchSize` defines how many samples are presented per weight update and `parallelism` sets the thread pool size,
 since a batch can be processed in parallel.
 Another important aspect is the numerical type of the net, which is set by explicitly annotating
 the type `Double` on the settings instance.
-For instance, on the GPU, you might want to work with `Float` (single) instead of `Double` precision.
+For instance, on the GPU, you might want to work with `Float` instead of `Double`.

-Have a look at the `Settings` class for the full list of options.
+Have a look at the `Settings` class for the complete list of options.

 Be aware that a network must start with one `In`-typed layer and end with one `Out`-typed layer.
 If a network doesn't follow this rule, it won't compile.